G0PLY/DCLXVI_X/README.md

 As of 6/18/23 this mod was updated with a bunch of changes that are not listed below...

-Added "Classes", class skills may only be used by other classes with scrolls and staves,
+Added "Classes", class skills useable by other classes with scrolls and staves (added class books and increased spell menu tabs),

 Multiplayer mode only,